 - a.
 A team consists of two or three persons, each of whom satisfies the criteria listed in Rule C(2) below.
-[Note: Some regional or national rounds may permit up to five team members.
-While this is permissible for regional or national rounds in part to encourage broader participation, if a team advances to the International Finals, the team will be restricted to no more than three team members.] - b.
+Some regional or national rounds may permit up to five team members.
+While this is permissible for regional or national rounds in part to encourage broader participation, if a team advances to the International Finals, the team will be restricted to no more than three team members. - b.
 In light of the Competition's interest in encouraging greater participation and subject to the approval of the relevant regional or national round coordinator and the Competition Committee, a single team may consist of students from different schools. - c.
 No person may be a member of more than one team, nor may any member of a team discuss the problem or related substantive matters with any member of a different team.
-Team members may discuss the problem or related substantive matters with only the members of their own team. - d.
-Only two team members may present arguments or otherwise participate in any particular round (all three may argue during the competition, but only two may argue in any particular round).
+Team members may discuss the problem or related substantive matters with only the members of their own team.

-- e.
+- d.
+Only two team members may present arguments or otherwise participate in any particular round (all three may argue during the competition, but only two may argue in any particular round). - e.
 All team members may participate in any other aspect of the Competition, including practice rounds and researching and drafting the memorial. - f.
 Only two team members may sit at counsel table during a round.
-If there is a third team member, he or she should sit behind his or her teammates, and he or she is not allowed to communicate (verbally, in writing, or otherwise) with his or her teammates during the round, even if the teammates are not arguing at that particular moment.
+If there is a third team member, the third team member should sit behind the two teammates who are competing, and the third team member is not allowed to communicate (verbally, in writing, or otherwise) with the two teammates who are competing during the round, even if the teammates are not arguing at that particular moment.